JuanAntonioLeonOjeda/chat/front/README.md

 **NOTE**: before creating the connection store, a socket instance must be created using sokcet.io-client.
 This is where we connect to the socket in the backend.
 You can check it in the `/socket.js` file.

 In `App.js`, we excecute the `bindEvents` function created in the connection store.
-This customized function defines the events that our front socket is listening for, so the moment we start the app, we start listening to these events that can be emitted from the back.
+This customized function defines the backend socket events that our front socket is listening for, so the moment we start the app, we start listening to these events that can be emitted from the back.